jezzaayt/jezzaayt/README.md

 # 👋 Hi, I am Jeremy

 I am interested in R, Python, Data Science/Analytics.
-Graduated with a master's in Data Science
+Graduated with a master's in Data Science.
+Interesting in the various forms of visualsiation and how different techniques can show the same datasets in different methods in order to achieve the best result for the desired audience.

 ![Jeremy's GitHub stats](https://github-readme-stats.vercel.app/api?username=jezzaayt&show_icons=true&theme=slateorange)